-The locking system bezel (optional on rack configurations) incorporates a system status indicator.
+The optional locking system bezel incorporates a system status indicator.
 The system status indicator lights blue when the system is operating correctly and lights amber when the system needs attention due to a problem with power supplies, fans, system temperature, or hard drives.